serrintine/instabasic/README.md

 [x] Darken states as basicness increases

-[ ] Work more on database backend
+[ ] Work more on database backend (parse, look for better service)

-[ ] Have only one server query Instagram
+[ ] Have only one server query Instagram, or maybe write cron job

 [ ] Make pages prettier with CSS3

+[ ] Comply with HTML5

+[ ] Fix color codes for cities with same name